laravel-workflow/laravel-workflow.github.io/docs/sample-app.md

 php artisan test
 ```

-That's it!
 You can now create and test workflows.